knbknb/teamcity-qunit/README.md

 <h4>README.md</h4>

-This is a rewrite of the file found at
+[This](https://github.com/knbknb/teamcity-qunit/raw/master/qunit.teamcity.js) single file is a rewrite of the file found at

 https://gist.github.com/stuartf7/1755675